Student Christian Movement of the Philippines: Marcos dictatorship

 The group participated in the student movement in the Philippines during the 1960s and 1970s.
 During this time, it was one of the groups that the Kabataang Makabayan sought help for the latter's expansion.
 It was during 1971 in which the organization released a statement integrating liberation theology with local Maoism, to pursue the struggle against US imperialism and local feudalism and capitalism.
 It was influential among radical Christians, together with Luis Jalandoni and Ed de la Torre.

-Prominent SCMP leaders during this time include Carlos Tayag from UP Diliman, who organized the Christians for National Liberation (CNL) and Kalipunan ng Kristiyanong Kabataan sa Pilipinas (KKKP), but became a desaparecido on August 17, 1976, suspected to be abducted by military agents.
-Jessica Sales from UP Los Baños was one of the founders of the UPLB university chapter and she also became a desaparecido on July 31, 1977.
-Neri Colmenares from Negros and also an officer of the Student Catholic Action of the Philippines (SCAP) became a political prisoner during the dictatorship era.

 SCMP organizing was affected by the declaration of Martial Law by then-dictator Ferdinand Marcos when various groups were declared illegal.
 However, it is one of the first groups that openly dared to organize during this time, and the Movement was formally re-established on January 20–22, 1978 in a National Assembly at UP Los Baños.
 It expanded its work outside Metro Manila and strengthened its work on international solidarity and basic masses integration.

+Prominent SCMP leaders during this time were victims of human rights abuses during the Martial Law period.
+Carlos Tayag was a student from UP Diliman and was instrumental in organizing the Christians for National Liberation (CNL) and Kalipunan ng Kristiyanong Kabataan sa Pilipinas (KKKP), but became a desaparecido on August 17, 1976, suspected to be abducted by military agents.
+Jessica Sales from UP Los Baños was one of the founders of the UPLB university chapter and she also became a desaparecido on July 31, 1977.
+Neri Colmenares from Negros and also an officer of the Student Catholic Action of the Philippines (SCAP) was arrested in 1983 and became one the youngest political prisoners during the Marcos dictatorship.
+Methodist Romeo Crismo did education work for SCMP, became a desaparecido on August 12, 1980.

 SCMP became one of the Christian organizations that took participation at the First EDSA People Power.